publicdocs/uscode/assets/md/titles/usc31/us/usc/t31/stIII/ch31/schI/m__us_usc_t31_s3105.md

  __Transitional Rule__

     [Pub.
-L. 97–248, title II, § 289(b)][/us/pl/97/248/s289/b], Sept.
+L. 97–248, title II][/us/pl/97/248/tII], § 289(b), Sept.
 3, 1982, [96 Stat.
 57][/us/stat/96/57], provided that for a savings bond issued before the 30th day after Sept.
 3, 1982, for purposes of sections 757c and 757c–2 of former Title 31, the minimum yield for the period held is the scheduled investment yield for the period in effect on the 30th day.

 ----------